To enable auto-uploads to the Michelson Found Animals Registry go to Configuration > Uploads and Integrations > Microchip Registries:

 Please note that you must purchase bulk microchips from Found Animals to take advantage of their auto-upload integration (Found Animals does not sell bulk microchips to Canadian organizations).

 - FTP Server: ftp.foundanimals.org

-- FTP Username/Password: Please email the Michelson Found Animals' team at firstname.lastname@example.org to submit a request for FTP credentials and include your group name, chip provider and Found.org account email.
+- FTP Username/Password: Please email the Michelson Found Animals' team at email@example.com to submit a request for FTP credentials and include your group name, chip provider and Found.org account email.
 Please note that these FTP credentials are NOT the same as your group's Found.org account, and your Found.org email address has to match the Transfer Point Of Contact email address you've configured in Shelterluv.

 Once your request has been received, the Michelson Found Animals' team will connect with you on your group's account, settings and more to ensure an Auto-Batch Upload connection can be set up correctly.

 Michelson Found Animals Registry is 100% free for all pets regardless of microchip brands PLUS updates are forever free - please be sure to visit www.Found.org before submitting your FTP request & create a Pet Professional account, if your group has not done so already.

 To test the connection after entering the credentials, make sure it's set to "Auto upload enabled" and then click the "Save" button.
 You will see a pop-up with results of the connection test.
 Be sure to switch each one back to "Auto upload disabled" after the test if you have not gone live with Shelterluv yet.